privacyguides/privacyguides.org/docs/productivity.en.md

         - [:fontawesome-brands-github: Source](https://github.com/PrivateBin/PrivateBin)

+!!! warning
-Do note that PrivateBin uses JavaScript to handle encryption, so you must trust the provider to the extent that they do not inject any malicious JavaScript to get your private key.
+    PrivateBin uses JavaScript to handle encryption, so you must trust the provider to the extent that they do not inject any malicious JavaScript to get your private key.
 Consider self-hosting to mitigate this threat.

 ### CryptPad